+MANAGEMENT REVOLUTION

-MANAGEMENT REVOLUTION 3 Credits (3-0) This insightful business tele-course provides an overview of management competencies that are essential for success in today's competitive economy.
+This insightful business tele-course provides an overview of management competencies that are essential for success in today's competitive economy.
 The series is organized around five major management functions: planning, organizing, staffing, directing, and controlling.
 The series features noted authorities who provide students with an insider's view of management in a variety of businesses.
 Topics include total quality management, cultural diversity of the work force, social responsiveness, ethics, multinational markets, and more.
 Same as MG110T.
+Requires viewing of IPTV segments, correspondence activities, and some arranged meetings.